 Antiarrhythmics: Concomitant use of amiodarone should be avoided due to the increased risk of ventricular arrhythmias.
 The plasma concentration of flecainide is increased by quinine.
 Concomitant use of quinidine may increase the possibility of cinchonism.

-Antihistamines: Concomitant use of terfenadine should be avoided due to the increased risk of ventricular arrhythmias.
+Antihistamines: Concomitant use of astemizole and terfenadine should be avoided due to the increased risk of ventricular arrhythmias.

-Antimalarials: According to the manufacturer of artemether with lumefantrine concomitant use should be avoided.
-There is an increased risk of convulsions when given with mefloquine.
+Antimalarials: There is an increased risk of side effects if quinine is used with other antimalarials, for example, chloroquine, halofantrine and mefloquine (increased risk of convulsion), although this should not prevent their use in severe cases.
 Chloroquine and quinine appear to be antagonistic when given together for P falciparum malaria.
 There is a decrease in plasma concentrations of primaquine.

 Antipsychotics: There is an increased risk of ventricular arrhythmias and concomitant use should be avoided with pimozide or thioridazine.